jonsaadfalcon/SFRJudge/README.md

     --top_p [sampling parameter top_p] \
 ```

 Here, you can specify which datasets to run evaluation on, or specify `all` to run all datasets, or `all_pair`, `all_point`, or `all_class` to run all pairwise, pointwise (single rating), and classification datasets, respectively.
+Some evaluation datasets are be gated on HuggingFace and/or hosted on Google Drive.
+Please request access with the original dataset authors accordingly.

 After evaluation is finished, you can aggregate your results by running `aggregate_eval.py`
 ```